baigel2/discipline100/index.md

 * Have an above £0 bank balance for 3 consecutive paydays.
 * The bank balance before I get paid each month needs to be at least £1 higher than the previous payday.
+* Update my balance each month on balance.md

 ## Exceptions: